bbonislawski/method_logger/README.md

 You can customize it by passing options to mixin in hash:
 ```
 {
+  include_inherited: true, # determines if should include inherited methods
   ignored_methods: [], # [Array of symbols] used to ignore methods that we don't need to see
   logger: Logger.new(File.open(options[:filename], 'a+')), # if you don't like basic ruby logger, you can pass your own.
 It
   must respond to #info